OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 inkplate/weather-calendar/diagnostics
 ```

-The server diagnostic listener also stores the latest non-retained message in
+The server diagnostic listener also stores the 10 most recent non-retained
-the shared artifact directory.
-It is exposed as
+client messages in the shared artifact directory.
+They are exposed as
-`inkplate.latest_diagnostic` by `/api/v1/status` and displayed on `/status`
+`inkplate.recent_diagnostics` by `/api/v1/status` and displayed under
+**Inkplate client diagnostics** on `/status`, with receive times and MQTT
+topics.
+This is separate from the MQTT section describing the server's own
-with the receive time and MQTT topic.
-The stored message is capped at 4096
+weather/status publishing.
+Each stored message is capped at 4096 characters;
-characters; a `truncated` flag indicates when the original payload was longer.
+a `truncated` flag indicates when the original payload was longer.
+Retained
-Retained messages are ignored so a stale broker value cannot appear as a newly
+messages are ignored so a stale broker value cannot appear as newly received
-received client diagnostic after server startup.
+client diagnostics after server startup.

 Messages should identify their originating client in the text.
 The
 `weather-cal-micropython` clients use: